 To sum her up; all care and no responsibility.

-As a UK based traveller that too is my goal, and that’s why I choose to travel with Keeva, my husky.
-I’m a dreamer, a traveler, detached from the expected norms of this world and who shares the same ideals and desires with Holly Golightly.
-For me, Keeva and my own ‘Fred’ are the ‘moons’ on my river, the ever present lights that guide through the darkness, as the river twists and turns, ducks and weaves, it flows ever on, constantly moving and always changing, but forever whispering of its secrets and of the world of possibility that could lay just around the next bend.
+As a UK based traveller that too is my goal, and that’s why I choose to travel through life, with all due respect and care, but minimal attachments.
+I’m a dreamer, a traveller, detached from the expected norms of this world and who shares the same ideals and desires with Holly Golightly.
+For me, Keeva and my own ‘Fred’ are the ‘moons’ on my river, the ever present lights that guide through the darkness.
+The river twists and turns, ducks and weaves, it flows ever on, constantly moving and always changing, but forever whispering of its secrets and of the world of possibility that could lay just around the next bend.

 Life is a journey to be lived.